Qumulo/docs/administrator-guide/external-services/using-access-tokens.md

 <a id="create-token-expiration-time"></a>
 ### To Create an Access Token with an Expiration Time
-Use the `auth_create_access_token --expiration-time` command and specify the expiration time.
+In Qumulo Core 5.3.2 (and higher), you can use the `auth_create_access_token --expiration-time` command and specify the expiration time.
 You can specify the expiration time in different formats.
 For example:

 ```bash
 $ qq auth_create_access_token jane --expiration-time 'Jan 01 2023'